ait-aecid/log-gym/README.md

 # Log Gym

-Framework to develop test challenges for log anomaly detectors models.
+Framework for creating test challenges aimed at models that detect log anomalies.
 Official code base from: **Sok: A Review on Log Anomaly Collaborative Intrusion Detection Systems (2025)**.

 ## Sections